mardatade/2025-10-08_Clean-Code_Workshop/README.md

 During the workshop, we can use the example project to explore different aspects.

+### "Metrics" for scientific code

+Let's find and define metrics describing about which properties of scientific code or scientific software a user / developer may care.

+Suggestions:
+- readability
+- flexibility
+- ...

 ### Analysis

 Before even changing any code, we can take a look at the internal structure and identify potential problems (or strenths) of the existing implementation.